awsdocs/amazon-personalize-developer-guide/doc_source/data-prep-creating-datasets.md

 1. In **Schema details**, for **Schema selection**, either choose an existing schema or choose **Create new schema**\.

 1. If you are creating a new schema, for **Schema definition**, paste in the schema JSON that matches your data\.
-Use the examples found in [Datasets and Schemas](how-it-works-dataset-schema.md) as a guide\.
+Use the examples found in [Datasets and schemas](how-it-works-dataset-schema.md) as a guide\.

 1. For **New schema name**, specify a name for the new schema\.

-1. Choose **Next** and follow the instructions in [ Step 3: Importing Your Data](data-prep-importing.md) to import your data\.
+1. Choose **Next** and follow the instructions in [ Step 3: Importing your data](data-prep-importing.md) to import your data\.

-## Creating a Dataset and a Schema \(AWS CLI\)<a name="data-prep-creating-ds-cli"></a>
+## Creating a dataset and a schema \(AWS CLI\)<a name="data-prep-creating-ds-cli"></a>

 To create a dataset and a schema using the AWS CLI, you first define a schema in [Avro format](https://docs.oracle.com/database/nosql-12.1.3.0/GettingStartedGuide/avroschemas.html) and add it to Amazon Personalize using the [CreateSchema](API_CreateSchema.md) operation\.
 Then create a dataset using the [CreateDataset](API_CreateDataset.md) operation\.
-For information on Amazon Personalize datasets and schema requirements, see [Datasets and Schemas](how-it-works-dataset-schema.md)\.
+For information on Amazon Personalize datasets and schema requirements, see [Datasets and schemas](how-it-works-dataset-schema.md)\.

 **To create a schema and dataset**

 1. Create a schema file in Avro format and save it as a JSON file\.
 This file should be based on the type of dataset, such as Interactions, you are creating\.

    The schema must match the columns in your data and the schema `name` must match one of the three types of datasets recognized by Amazon Personalize\.
 The following is an example of a minimal Interactions dataset schema\.
-For more examples, see [Datasets and Schemas](how-it-works-dataset-schema.md)\.
+For more examples, see [Datasets and schemas](how-it-works-dataset-schema.md)\.

    ```
    {